pytorch/glow/docs/Example.md

 ## Lowering to IR

 The graph IR is lowered to a  pseudo-instruction level that explicitly represents memory buffers.
-Using this IR we can perform low level
+Using this IR, we can perform low-level
 optimizations: re-using buffers to save memory, minimizing allocation lifetimes, and scheduling allocations to reduce overall memory use.